 At J.D.Milliner & Associates, we understand Business Law and appreciate the fact that small businesses are the engine that drives our local and national economies.
 We also understand that entrepreneurs and business owners face a myriad of legal issues in starting, running, building and eventually selling their businesses, or passing them on to the next generation.
-As Business Lawyers in Salt Lake City, Utah, we can assist you with essentially every step of your entrepreneurship process from entity selection and formation, to ongoing entity governance, to regulatory compliance, to negotiating and documenting important contracts and transactions, to litigation, to succession planning.
+As business attorneys in Salt Lake City, Utah, we can assist you with essentially every step of your entrepreneurship process from entity selection and formation, to ongoing entity governance, to regulatory compliance, to negotiating and documenting important contracts and transactions, to litigation, to succession planning.

 CALL US AT 801-505-5600 FOR A FREE CONSULTATION TODAY!